Dutch Schultz: Gang wars

-On October 12, 1930, Legs Diamond was shot and wounded at the Hotel Monticello on Manhattan's West Side.
+On October 12, 1930, Diamond was shot and wounded at the Hotel Monticello on Manhattan's West Side.
 Two gunmen forced their way into Diamond's room and shot him five times before fleeing.
 Still in his pajamas, Diamond staggered into the hallway and collapsed.
-When asked later by the New York Police Commissioner how he managed to walk out of the room, Diamond said he drank two shots of whiskey first.
+When asked later by the New York City police commissioner how he managed to walk out of the room, Diamond said he drank two shots of whiskey first.
 Diamond was rushed to the Polyclinic Hospital in Manhattan, where he eventually recovered.
 On December 30, 1930, Diamond was discharged from Polyclinic.
 During his absence, his gang was forced to leave the city.
 When he returned home, Diamond began carving out a new territory for himself in Albany.
-He was killed in a cheap Albany rooming house at 67 Dove Street by two gunmen in December 1931.
+He was killed in an Albany rooming house at 67 Dove Street by two gunmen in December 1931.

 Schultz also had to deal with internecine conflicts within his own gang.
-In 1930, one of Schultz's enforcers, Vincent Coll, demanded to be made an equal partner.
-This was because Schultz gang members received a flat salary instead of the customary percentage from the take—a unique arrangement compared to other major gangs in organized crime.
+In 1930 one of his enforcers, Vincent Coll, demanded to be made an equal partner.
+This was because Schultz's subordinates received a flat salary instead of the customary percentage from the take—a unique arrangement compared to other major gangs in organized crime.
 When Schultz refused, Coll formed his own crew with the ultimate goal of murdering Schultz and taking over his territory.
 In the bloody gang war that followed, Coll lost his older brother Pete and earned the nickname "Mad Dog" from the press after a child was killed during a botched assassination attempt committed by his gang.
-In February 1932, Coll was lured into a trap.
-While he was taking a call in a drugstore phone booth, gunmen entered the store and machine-gunned him to death.
-The killers may have included Edward 'Fats' McCarthy and the brothers Bo and George Weinberg.
+In February 1932, while Coll was taking a call in a drugstore phone booth, gunmen armed with machine guns entered the store and shot him to death.
+The killers may have included Edward "Fats" McCarthy and the brothers Bo and George Weinberg.